Yelp/elastalert/README.md

 Fields are separated by space, values separated by comma, * for all values

+notice that cron_schedule is currently only supported for use_count_query uses.

 ### Questions?
 Drop by #elastalert on Freenode IRC.
 ### BDB enhancements Questions?
 Contact us at info@bigdataboutique.com